patrickgrey/patrickgrey/source/_posts/2017/12/travis-firebase-deploy.md

 It worked! :-) Well I never!

 Postscript: well, not quite.
 In the Travis log (very handy), it notes that the script load for primsjs.js failed as it couldn't find the module 'node-prismjs'.
 It works locally.
 Hmmmm.
 I think possibly because this dependency is missing from package.json.
 OK, getting somewhere.
 Looks like I need to add all dev dependencies for the script in package.json.
-Nope, now more problems.
-Might need to roll with the original plugin.
+Yes, npm install with --save-dev for all node modules mentioned in script fixes the issue!
+A lot of work but shouldn't have to revisit.

 References: